 Section 18 A Donations

-The Government in South Africa lets you donate money from your income and then they will give that money off from the tax you would have had to pay anyway.
+The Government in South Africa lets you donate money from your income and then they will take that money off from your total taxable income.
 So I see it as a way to personally put your money where “you think the government should“.
 It’s currently (2007) at 10% of your income that you can give away.

 So, I’m looking for a list of these Section 18 Non-profit companies that are registered to receive donations.